chufanchen/MDDT/README.md

 ```

 ### Datasets

-The genereated datasets are currently hosted via our web-server.
+The generated datasets are currently hosted via our web-server.
 Download Meta-World and DMControl datasets to the specified `DATA_DIR`:

 ```bash
 # Meta-World